Community food system policy-development resources for local government

 Local governments have a role to play and resources to use in cultivating a flourishing food system with supportive plans and regulations.

-In response to growing public interest and awareness surrounding agriculture and locally-sourced food, the Upper Peninsula Food Exchange (UPFE) – Policy Committee is working with communities across the region to provide education, draft and recommend regulations, and advocate for public policy that supports the growth of community food systems.
+In response to growing public interest and awareness surrounding agriculture and locally sourced food, the Upper Peninsula Food Exchange (UPFE) policy committee works with communities across the region to provide education, draft and recommend regulations, and advocate for public policy that supports the growth of community food systems.
 As a senior educator for Michigan State University Extension, I serve on this committee.

-Most recently, the UPFE Policy Committee helped the City of Marquette draft language for its newly implemented Land Development Code that includes permissive standards for local food production.
-Under the updated code, new guidelines were set for season extension structures and the keeping of small animals - chickens, rabbits and bees — within city limits.
+The UPFE policy committee helped the City of Marquette draft language for its newly implemented Land Development Code that includes permissive standards for local food production.
+Under the updated code, new guidelines were set for season extension structures and the keeping of small animals - chickens, rabbits, and bees, within city limits.
 Similar policy changes have been implemented in the City of Ishpeming, and the City of Munising is working to improve the access and availability of local foods too, with the UPFE resources in-hand.